An experience in purely-clinical research for recent college graduates

 How to apply

-The application deadline is May 1 before the summer in which the student intends to participate.
-Applications received at other times are considered on a space-available basis.
+The application deadline is May 1 before the summer in which you intend to enroll in PREP.
+For example, if you intend to enroll in the 2019-2020 academic year, your application is due May 1, 2019.
+Applications received at other times will be considered on a space-available basis.
 Applicants are encouraged to apply early.

 Selection criteria and process